twastvedt/Colab-VR/README.md

 ## What
 Collaborative 3D modeling in VR!
 This project builds on [Networked A-Frame](https://github.com/networked-aframe/networked-aframe) to create a 3D modeling environment.

 Right now, you can make boxes.
-And a sphere. 'v' and 'p' lock the cursor to a line perpendicular and a plane tangent to the surface under the cursor. 'g' applies a subdivision modifier to an object and 'grabs' it at the clicked point.
-Still working on sharp edges so cubes don't turn into blobs!
+And a sphere.
+Not sure about the sphere yet, so it's mostly about boxes.
+UI is up next, so right now the commands are primarily undiscoverable keyboard shortcuts. 'v' and 'p' lock the cursor to a line perpendicular and a plane tangent to the surface under the cursor. 'g' applies a subdivision modifier to an object and 'grabs' it at the clicked point. 's' toggles snapping to the grid.

 ![Demo GIF](https://raw.githubusercontent.com/twastvedt/Colab-VR/master/docs/demo.gif)